Long after initial repair and repainting, the bungalow is weathering well |

 construction, or renovating a house where conserving the original look,

-footprint and floorplan don’t figure into the equation.
+footprint and floor plan don’t figure into the equation.
 Bungalows (and heritage homes of all eras) require a much

-more discerning approach based on applying the right skills, along with quality materials (old growth fir) and a lot of care and patience in execution.
+more discerning approach that's based on applying the right skills, along with quality materials (old growth fir) and a lot of care and patience in execution.
 And a worthy outcome requires really good

 communication as the project advances.

 Read about successful projects and look at any you have access to.
-Study the details of your own place and document them with photographs (like Bill Haley did).
+Study the details of your own place and document them with photographs (just like Bill Haley did).
 Recognize that the homeowner is in fact the general contractor, and that a general contractor oversees the entire process and assures that each step happens in the proper sequence.
-There is much to be gained from the choices that are made in the course of the job - but if you aren't around for them, they'll be made by others and the results may not be optimal.
-Put more positively, if you stay with the job as it progresses, you'll get to shape it in motion.
+There is much to be gained from choices that are made in the course of the job - but if you aren't around for them, they'll be made by others and the results may not be optimal.
+Put more positively, if you stay with the job as it progresses, you'll get to shape it while it's in motion.
 If you aren't paying attention to it, you need to have a great deal of confidence in the person who is!

 Read about successful projects and look at any you have access to.
-Study the details of your own place and document them with photographs (like Bill Haley did).
+Study the details of your own place and document them with photographs (just like Bill Haley did).
 Recognize that the homeowner is in fact the general contractor, and that a general contractor oversees the entire process and assures that each step happens in the proper sequence.
-There is much to be gained from the choices that are made in the course of the job - but if you aren't around for them, they'll be made by others and the results may not be optimal.
-Put more positively, if you stay with the job as it progresses, you'll get to shape it in motion.
+There is much to be gained from choices that are made in the course of the job - but if you aren't around for them, they'll be made by others and the results may not be optimal.
+Put more positively, if you stay with the job as it progresses, you'll get to shape it while it's in motion.
 If you aren't paying attention to it, you need to have a great deal of confidence in the person who is!

 “…water had to be kept out of the building…” – This is one of things that you shouldn’t overlook when renovating an old house.
 And when you say keeping out the water from the building, it does not only mean gutters and downspouts.
 You must not also forget the flashing.
 Flashing is an important part of the roof and gutters in keeping the rainwater straight to the gutter down to the downspouts.
 Anyway, you did a great job in restoring this beautiful colonial home.
 You were able to protect the original details.
 Kudos! @ Royal Roofing & Siding, Inc.